Skylake-dev/Notes/Computer Security/Computer Security.md

 Disadvantages and mitigations against those:
 - harder to deploy --> none
-- can be lost or stolen --> use toghether with another factor
+- can be lost or stolen --> use together with another factor

 Some examples of this are:
 - OTP generators: small devices containing a secret key for the user that are given by the organization.
-The general approach is tu generate some numeric codes pseudorandomly using the secret key and the current time.
+The general approach is to generate some numeric codes pseudorandomly using the secret key and the current time.
 Today we use a software version of these based on TOTP that are generally easier to deploy and manage.
 - smart cards: a physical card containing a CPU and some non volatile memory that contains the private key of the user.
 When a smart card is connected to a reader it boots up and authenticates itself using a challenge-response mechanism.
 The advantage of using it is that the smart card can perform operations like signing without the private key ever leaving the card (can only be retrieved by physically destroying the card -> tamper evident)
-- static OTP list: cheaper alternative for OTP that is also easier to implement, maybe used in a transition phase.
+- static OTP list: cheaper alternative for OTP that is also easier to implement, may be used in a transition phase.
 Basically the OTP are printed on a card and the authentication system asks for a specific one each time.
 The drawback is that they can be stolen without the user noticing (e.g. take a photo).

 ### To be factor
 Use some specific characteristics of the user to authenticate.